-Last month Gray Gardens won the Emmy award for Best TV Movie and two awards (out of four nominations) for acting.
+Last month Grey Gardens won the Emmy award for Best TV Movie and two awards (out of four nominations) for acting.
 I agree with the Emmy folks that it’s an excellent movie with superb acting.
 I loved the outrageous clothing worn by the two lead characters, Big Edie and especially Little Edie.
-I think the documentary upon which this movie is based—also called Gray Gardens—is a more compelling piece of cinema.
+I think the documentary upon which this movie is based—also called Grey Gardens—is a more compelling piece of cinema.
 But watching both enhances the other as one fills in the history of the two women better and the other fills in the filth, stench, and squalor of their lifestyle better.
 (The documentary has way more stray cats, raccoons, fleas, garbage, and mother-daughter bickering to give it a more disturbing feel.)

 Both versions are a something’s-gone-terribly-wrong story of a mother and daughter.
 Mother and daughter lived together as adults under horrendous conditions for thirty-five years.
 Both films produced the same response in me: holy cow!
 I hope I don’t ever act like them, think like them, or end up like them.
 But I did get a kick out of Little Edie’s dancing.
-(My husband said he has seen me do the “waving an American flag to a military march song” dance before.
+(Someone mentioned he has seen me do the “waving an American flag to a military march song” dance before.
 Slight exaggeration.
 I was probably waving my clarinet.)

 The movie is a more comprehensive telling of the Edies’ stories—covering periods from the 1930s to the 70s.
 The documentary is a slice of life from 1975.